1987–1989 JVP insurrection

-JVP received support from its one-time enemy, the Sri Lanka Freedom Party (SLFP).
+The JVP received support from its one-time enemy, the Sri Lanka Freedom Party (SLFP).
 However, this alliance broke down following the SLFP's participation in the provincial elections which the JVP and the Liberation Tigers of Tamil Eelam (LTTE) openly boycotted.
 The government lifted the ban on both parties in 1987, hoping that they would participate in the elections, but this attempt ultimately failed.
 For over two years, the state saw mass militancy of youth and workers, mass execution, and feuds between government militias and the JVP.
-Anti-JVP militias also caused violence, including the Black Cat group, the Eagles of the Central Hills and the leftist People's Revolutionary Red Army along with nine to eleven other groups.
+Anti-JVP militias allegedly backed by the UNP government also caused violence, including the Black Cat group, the Eagles of the Central Hills and the leftist People's Revolutionary Red Army along with nine to eleven other groups.

 In 1989, Sri Lanka Armed Forces launched Operation Combine (Ops Combine).
 Even after revolutionary leader, Rohana Wijeweera was killed, the insurgency persisted.
 Violence escalated when the DJV leader Keerthi Vijayabahu took over.
 DJV members also operated in the LTTE-occupied areas of Trincomalee against the Sri Lanka Armed Forces and the IPKF.
 The DJV was supported by Tamil militants so that it could also operate as a front against the Indian forces.
 Many smaller anti-government groups gave up the armed struggle, but the largest threats persisted, with the DJV continuing to operate as an armed group until December 1989.
 Ranjan Wijeratne, who played a major role in the Ops Combine, claimed he was ready to launch a similar counterinsurgency against the LTTE.
 Wijeratne was assassinated in 1991, which led to the outbreak of the second phase of the Sri Lanka-LTTE conflict, known as the Second Eelam War.